SS City of Paris (1888): Service history

+Early service, 1889–1898

 City of Paris was launched seven months after City of New York and began her maiden voyage on 3 April 1889.
 A month later, she won the Blue Riband with an average speed of 19.95 knots on the first westbound voyage under six days.
 On March 25, 1890 City of Paris was steaming towards Liverpool when her starboard propeller shaft broke, causing the starboard engine to race and then disintegrate.
 Fragments pierced the hull and the bulkhead causing both engine rooms to flood.
 Fortunately, the ship's extensive subdivision proved successful and she was not in danger of sinking.
 However, City of Paris was dead in the water and was towed to Queenstown by the tramp steamer Aldersgate, commanded by Captain - and Master Mariner - George Humphrey James Chesshire.
 It was ultimately determined that the accident was caused by failure to synchronize the engines, a common problem with early twin screw express liners.
 City of Paris was out of service for a year undergoing repairs.
 In July 1891, her westbound speed record was broken by White Star's Majestic and then Teutonic.
 City of Paris regained the Blue Riband in 1892 and held it until 1893 when Cunard's Campania entered service.